The Treasury manages public spending within two ‘control totals’ of about equal size:

 - annually managed expenditure (AME) – categories of spending less amenable to multi-year planning, such as social security spending and debt interest.

-Welfare spending is the biggest source of AME spending, with pensioner spending the biggest item in the social security budget (accounting for 46 per cent of the total in 2020-21, down from 49 per cent in 2019-20).
+Welfare spending is the biggest source of AME spending, with pensioner spending the biggest item in the social security budget (accounting for 47.6 per cent of the total in 2023-24).

-The state pension is the largest single item of welfare spending, making up 41 per cent of the total in 2020-21 (down from 43 per cent in 2019-20).
-The system for pensioners who retired before April 2016 comprises the basic state pension (paying up to £137.60 a week in 2021-22) and the state second pension which is mostly related to prior earnings.
-Since April 2016, these have been replaced by a ‘single-tier’ (flat-rate) state pension for newly retired pensioners (paying £179.60 per week in 2021-22).
+The state pension is the largest single item of welfare spending, forecast to make up 42 per cent of the total in 2023-24.
+The system for pensioners who retired before April 2016 comprises the basic state pension (paying up to £156.20 a week in 2023-24) and the state second pension which is mostly related to prior earnings.
+Since April 2016, these have been replaced by a ‘single-tier’ (flat-rate) state pension for newly retired pensioners (paying £203.85 per week in 2023-24).

 The state pension is uprated each year in line with the ‘triple lock’ that states it will rise by the highest of CPI inflation, average earnings growth or 2.5 per cent.
-This is a more generous uprating policy than for working-age benefits and tax credits or child benefit, although it has been temporarily suspended for 2022-23 due to pandemic-related effects distorting earnings growth in 2021, and replaced with a ‘double lock’ excluding earnings.
+This is a more generous uprating policy than for working-age benefits and tax credits or child benefit, although it was suspended and replaced with a ‘double lock’ excluding earnings in 2022-23, due to pandemic-related effects distorting earnings growth in 2021.

 Pensioner housing benefit provides financial support to pensioners on low incomes who rent their homes from private or social-sector landlords.
 Unlike many benefits, there is no fixed amount available to each claimant.
 The value of the award depends on an estimate of ‘eligible’ rent and other household circumstances.
 Housing benefit is administered by local authorities.